 Type I and Type II differ mainly by age.
 Type I alcoholics begin drinking later in life, while Type II start drinking at a young age.
 Aside from age, the types differ further based on three criteria that indicate personality differences.

-The following three personality factors describe variations in drinking patterns:
+The following three personality factors describe low or high variations in drinking patterns:

-- Low/high harm avoidance: people either are cautious and apprehensive or confident and relaxed
+- Harm Avoidance: people either are cautious and apprehensive or confident and relaxed

-- Low/high novelty: people either are rigid and reflective or impulsive and easily distracted
+- Novelty: people either are rigid and reflective or impulsive and easily distracted

-- Low/high reward seeking: people either want to please others and feel emotionally dependent on them or they are socially detached
+- Reward Seeking: people either want to please others and feel emotionally dependent on them or they are socially detached

 5 Specific Types of Alcoholism